Bodhert/ElixirTradingBot/notes/notes.md

 is better to not overoptimize, sometime a simple proccess with a tasks can handle the load, do not optimize ahead of time

+## Chapter 21
+when integrating with third party libraries using an "e-z replaceable" module is desired, something like creating an api inside the code
+I really believe this chapter could introduce a "real" migration instead of replacing old fields.

+I like the idea to base yourself in already existing implementations instead of over-engineer and try to come up with everything from scratch

+this chapter is was really hard to follow along cause what was in the book was not the same that was the same that is reflected in the branches, first example `apps/data_warehouse/lib/data_warehouse/schema/order.ex`

+it results that i need to revert to chapter 20 an remove all the mox shenanigans cause it was really slow me down for a while, but it really taugh me that abandon things and revisiting them later with a fresh head could bring beneficts